milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-04/README.md

 **ScreenShot here**

 ### Additional Notes
-**ATTENTION:** the *table name* in MYSQL is "**itmd521**" I parsed the data and inserted them into MySQL using Python3 and mysql.connector.
+* **ATTENTION:** the *Table Name* in MySQL is "**itmd521**"
+* I parsed the data and inserted them into MySQL using Python3 and mysql.connector.
-To install mysql.connector I used "sudo apt-get install python3-mysql.connector"
+* To install mysql.connector I used "sudo apt-get install python3-mysql.connector"